EnSoftCorp/immutability-toolbox/index.md

 - Does not scale well beyond ~40k lines of code, but is actually faster than the inference based approach in small applications.

 ### Type Inference Based Analysis
 - Highly scalable.
-We have successfully run this algorithm over the entire JDK (several million lines of code).
+We use a fast hand-optimized lookup table based constraint solver and have successfully run this algorithm over the entire JDK (several million lines of code).
 - Conservative results dealing with dynamic dispatches and aliasing.
 For additional details see our [benchmark results](https://kcsl.github.io/immutability-benchmark/results).
 - Supports incremental program analysis.
 Could be used to summarize mutation behaviors in libraries and enhance an application-only analysis.